CLI Usage

 behavior, you may install a package with the

--y flag to automatically confirm all prompts.
+-y option to automatically confirm all prompts.
 If you are trying to

-install a package which is incompatible with your current install, the package manager will stop.
+install a package that is incompatible with your current installation, the package manager will stop.
 This could happen if

 behavior by using the